 Plastic Free July is a global initiative that aims to raise awareness of the problems of single-use disposable plastic in our lives and challenges people to do something about it.

+While Queensland now has a single-use plastic bag ban in place for retailers, we still need initiatives like Plastic Free July.
 Not all plastic bags at retailers have been banned, and there are still plenty of other examples of disposable plastic packaging in our lives that we could live without and which is causing environmental harm.